Blockchain Comparative Guide

 7.4 What potential advantages can blockchain offer in the IP context?

-It is predicted that blockchain technology will transform the way in which IP rights are recorded or evidenced.
+Many predict that blockchain technology will transform the way in which IP rights are recorded and traced.
+In a 2019 article entitled "How blockchain can impact the intellectual property life cycle", EY Global identified the lifecycle of IP rights through the lens of blockchain as follows:

-An example of this trend in action is evidenced by the meteoric rise in popularity in non-fungible tokens.
-While they were initially used to represent digital artwork, their use in other industries is increasing as a way of providing digital identifiability and authenticity for property of all varieties.
+- Step 1: Creating or acquiring IP rights using tokens to represent IP rights assets.

+- Step 2: Tracking the development of, and contributions to, the IP rights using a blockchain application.

 8 Trends and predictions